lifeparticle/Ruby-Cheatsheet/README.md

 Range
 ============

-Ranges allow to declare data with a beginning and an end, it has two operators to generate ranges.
+Ranges allow us to declare data with a beginning and an end, it has two operators to generate ranges.

 ```ruby
 # .. for creating inclusive ranges